A foreclosed house for sale, depicting a distressed property.

 Zombie Foreclosure Definition

-A zombie foreclosure refers to a situation where a homeowner vacates their property after receiving a notice of default, expecting they will lose the home in the pending foreclosure.
+A zombie foreclosure refers to a situation in which a homeowner vacates their property after receiving a notice of mortgage default.
+Basically, they’re expecting they’ll lose the home in the pending foreclosure and they leave before the foreclosure has been finalized.

-The foreclosure may get canceled for any number of reasons and never completed.
-This means the house title will remain with the homeowner, who may not even know they still own the home and are financially responsible for it.
+What many homeowners fail to realize is that the foreclosure may get canceled for any number of reasons.
+This means the house title will remain with the homeowner, who may not even know they still own the home.
+The problem?
+They’re still financially responsible for it.

-So why is it called a zombie foreclosure?
-Like its namesake, the house is essentially dead, growing more decayed and decrepit over time, but its mere presence can continue to cause harm to its former owners and the community around it.
+Like its namesake, the house is essentially dead.
+With no one around to maintain general upkeep, the house will often grow more decayed and decrepit over time.
+Its mere presence can continue to cause harm to its former owners and the community around it.

 See What You Qualify For